 This desktop JTAC simulator has a variety of Distributed Interactive Simulation (DIS) tools, including DIS radios and a DIS recorder for recording and AAR/playback of missions.
 The instructor can control all constructive entities (including attacking aircraft and artillery), as well as ground entities and threats.

 The simulator has been granted accreditation by the Joint Fire Support Executive Steering Committee for JTAC training for types 1, 2, 3 for both day and night, and for laser target designation with simulated military laser, in accordance with the JTAC Memorandum of Agreement.
 Type 1 accreditation requires either a head-mounted display (HMD) or a 220+ degree FOV dome display.

 A slightly more complex setup offering a higher fidelity training experience is the option described above, with one or more simulated devices, connected to the Iowa Air National Guard Distributed Training Operations Center (DTOC) for Distributed Mission Operations.
 An example of this setup is shown below.
 Devices could be a ROVER device, and a second computer running the FalconView PC-based mapping application that displays a map of the same area.
 (Also shown on the desk are ASTI VOIP handheld terminals that simulate radios.)
 The ROVER feed is from a second VRSG session

 which regenerates UAV payload information locally from the DTOC, and then streams the

 VRSG real-time MPEG feed to the ROVER.
 The DTOC provides real-time threats and UAV feeds.

 VRSG in FPS and JTAC mode with simulated target designators

 A further desktop simulation setup is the option described above, used with one or more simulated target designator devices.
 Shown in the image below is an example of generic virtual binoculars.

-The information on this web page is not an endorsement by the Air National Guard of MetaVR products.
+The information on this web page is not an endorsement by the Air Combat Command or the Air National Guard of MetaVR products.